Allvaa/lava-spotify/README.md

 ]);

 (async () => {
-    // We need to call this to get the Spotify API access token. await lavasfy.requestToken();
+    // We need to call this to get the Spotify API access token (only needs once after the LavasfyClient instantiated). await lavasfy.requestToken();

     // Select node to use with its id.